danishPurple/NDCDevOpsWorkshop/README.md

 ## Chapters

-Please check the [Summary](/Workshop/WorkShopGuide/01_Summary.md) file instructions.
 We will work through these in a specific order as the workshop has to be carried out for it all to work at the end.

 * [01_Summary](/Workshop/WorkshopGuide/01_Summary.md)
 * [02_Prerequisites](/Workshop/WorkshopGuide/02_Prerequisites.md)